2019 Iranian shoot-down of American drone

-On June 20, 2019, Iran's integrated system of Air Defense Forces shot down a United States RQ-4A Global Hawk BAMS-D surveillance drone with a surface-to-air missile over the Strait of Hormuz.
+On June 20, 2019, Iran's integrated system of Air Defense Forces shot down a United States RQ-4A Global Hawk BAMS-D surveillance drone with the 3rd Khordad surface-to-air missile over the Strait of Hormuz.
 Iran and the U.S. differ on where the incident actually occurred.
 Iranian officials said that the drone violated their airspace, while U.S. officials responded that the drone was in international airspace.

 The incident occurred amid rising tensions between the two countries and nearly resulted in an armed confrontation.
 U.S. President Donald Trump initially ordered a military strike against Islamic Revolutionary Guard Corps (IRGC) radar and missile sites before reversing the decision.
 Instead, the U.S. retaliated with cyberattacks on the IRGC's missile-control systems (which Iran says were firewalled), announced new sanctions against several Iranian nationals, and requested a closed-door UN Security Council meeting to address the regional tensions.

 Background

 The U.S. has been flying surveillance drones in support of maritime security and to spy on Iran for many years.
 To abide by international law, such flights must take place in international airspace.
-Aside from the frequent legal reconnaissance flights, Iran has protested what it alleges are violations of its sovereign air space.
+Aside from the frequent legal reconnaissance flights, Iran has protested what it alleges are violations of its sovereign airspace.
 It has said that two U.S. spy drones crashed in Iran, a Shadow 200 (RQ-7), which it said crashed 37 mi inside Iran in Ilam Province on July 4, 2005, and a Hermes drone near Khorramabad, about 125 mi inside Iran, on August 25, 2005.
 A later program of secret drone flights within Iranian airspace, run by the American Central Intelligence Agency, came to light following Iran's capture of a stealth spy drone inside Iranian territory on December 5, 2011.
 The program entailed frequently sending stealth drones into Iran.

 According to the U.S., the drone involved in the June 2019 incident was one of four Broad Area Maritime Surveillance-Demonstrator (BAMS-D) RQ-4 Global Hawks built as predecessors to the MQ-4C Triton, and operated by the U.S. Navy.
 The drone is believed to be the largest drone in the entire fleet of the U.S military.
 An MQ-4C Triton has a price of $182 million (including R&D costs).

 The BAMS-D flies at high altitude, but is not a stealth aircraft.
 It does not carry munitions.